kimberlycoston/530final/README.md

 - Potential patient harm from therapy gaps
 - Increased nursing workload

-**Current Limitation**: Our hospital's Sepsis Watch model, while technically successful, suffers from an explainability gap.
+**Current Limitation**: I have encountered numerous scenarios where a predictive model identifies an alert for a patient, which we are then required to alert a provider about.
+While these models are technically successful, many suffer from an explainability gap.
 Providers routinely ask "Why is this patient flagged?" without receiving satisfying answers beyond "the model says so."
 This project aims to solve that trust deficit in a different dimension with CRRT.

 ---